Rejecting Cheap Grace and Proving Our Love for Christ

 Modern Christians often buy into "cheap grace," thinking that their obedience to God's commands isn't important since they're already saved and forgiven.
 But they're wrong:

-1. Good works don't save us, but true believers do good works
+1. Good works don't save us, but true believers do good works.

-We've got Ephesians 2:8-9 down, but we don't always remember that James 2:14-26 warns us that "faith without deeds is dead."
+James 2:14-26 warns us that "faith without deeds is dead."

 2. Repentance means diligently turning from sin.